-Annex B can be usedto get an idea of the impact a specific accessibility issue might have.
-This can be helpful for you to make an initiated decision on what solution to buy.
+B.2 Interpretation of Table B.2

+B.2.0 General

-Annex B contains a table mapping the requirements in the standard with the user needs in chapter 4.
-In the table, you can see for whom each requirement is important.
+Table B.2. illustrates the impact a specific accessibility issue might have on different users.
+It does this by mapping the requirements in the standard with the user needs in clause 4.
 A requirement can be Primary (P) or Secondary (S).

-The technical requirements are listed in a vertical row and the user needs horisontally.
+The technical requirements are listed in a vertical column and the user needs horizontally.